shaxbeard/payroll-api/README.md

 PRIMARY KEY (`id`)
 );

-ENV variables

-- Create a .env file in the project root and add the credentials for your local database to these ENV variables:
+4. Create a .env file in the project root and add the credentials for your local database to these ENV variables:

 - PAYROLL_HOST=
 - PAYROLL_USERNAME=